normalian/BotDirectlineApp-Java/README.md

 # BotDirectlineApp-Java
-This is a Sample of Bot Framework Direct Line API with Java.
+This is a sample of Bot Framework Direct Line API with Java.

 ## How to use this sample?
 You can use this sample after following below steps.